Bicycle Tire Pressure Calculator

 Formula Core:

-The wheel target begins with wheel load and tire width, then applies the profile and setup multipliers before clamping to modeled safety limits.
+The wheel target begins with load per wheel, measured casing width, and a baseline coefficient, then applies profile and setup factors before the pressure is constrained to the modeled ride range.

 L |